-- (5) A request for a shorter period under subsection (1) (b) (i) must - (a) be given in writing to the employer at least one week before the date the employee proposes to return to work, and - (b) if required by the employer, be accompanied by a medical practitioner's certificate stating the employee is able to resume work. - (B) Parental Leave
+- (c) if required by the City, be accompanied by a medical practitioner's certificate stating the expected or actual birth date or the date the pregnancy terminated or stating the reasons for requesting additional leave under subsection (3). - (5) A request for a shorter period under subsection (1) (b) (i) must - (a) be given in writing to the City at least one week before the date the employee proposes to return to work, and - (b) if required by the City, be accompanied by a medical practitioner's certificate stating the employee is able to resume work.

+(B) Parental Leave